Configuration Parameters

 {On | Off}

-Enable/disable heuristic analysis for detection of known threats.
-Heuristic analysis provides higher detection reliability but, at the same time, it increases time of virus scanning.
+Enable or disable the heuristic analysis for detection of unknown threats during file scanning initiated by SpIDer Gate.
+The heuristic analysis provides higher detection reliability, but, at the same time, increases scanning time.

-Action applied to threats detected by the heuristic analyzer is specified as the BlockSuspicious parameter value.
+Action applied to threats detected by the heuristic analysis is specified as the BlockSuspicious parameter value.

 Allowed values: